NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 }
 ```

-Another error, but compilation proceeds further this time:
+Run `nix-build -A icat` again and you'll encounter another error, but compilation proceeds further this time:

 ```console
 $ nix-build -A icat